andreaaspesidev/concept-os/docs/SerialChannel.md

 Many implementations can be done, and this has nothing to do with the kernel itself, as no specific support is needed.
 In the following sections, it's presented a very simple methods to share a Serial Channel between multiple components, but with a maximum number of components at the same time.

-The idea is to append in both direction a header to the message:
+The idea is to encapsulate the message bytes in a custom packet:

 ```
 ----------------------------------